sjentsch/lsjDocs/lsj/Ch12_Regression_06.rst

 While we’re here, let’s calculate these values ourselves, not by hand though.
 Let’s use something like Excel or another standard spreadsheet programme.
-I have done this by opening up the ``parenthood.csv`` file in Excel and saving it as ``parenthood_rsquared.xls`` so that I can work on it.
-The first thing to do is calculate the *Ŷ* values, and for the simple model that uses only a single predictor we would do the
+I have done this by opening up the |parenthood|_ file in a spreadsheet (LibreOffice Calc, Excel, Google Sheets) so that we can work in it.
+The first thing to do is calculate the *Ŷ* values, and for the simple model that uses only a single predictor we would do the following:
-following:

 . create a new column called ``Y.pred`` using the formula ``= 125.97 + (-8.94 * dani.sleep)``